hdShang/arxiv-daily/docs/cs-LG/2025-06-06/papers/250605871v1-bestserve-serving-strategies-with-optimal-goodput-in-collocation-and.md

 ---
 layout: default
-title: BestServe: Serving Strategies with Optimal Goodput in Collocation and Disaggregation Architectures
+title: "BestServe: Serving Strategies with Optimal Goodput in Collocation and Disaggregation Architectures"
 ---

 # BestServe: Serving Strategies with Optimal Goodput in Collocation and Disaggregation Architectures